Moviepilot: NowLoading.co

 NowLoading was a millennial focused gaming publisher.
 It ran off of the same fan-focused creator model that Moviepilot.com was built on in 2012, gathering content from both staff and fans.
 Top game fans provided gaming reviews, tricks and tips, Facebook Live game play, release news.

 Champions.co

 MoviePilot's MMA vertical, Champions, provided coverage of UFC fighting.
 Through the creators.co platform used by Movie Pilot and Now Loading, UFC fighters were regular contributors to the site.
 Fans contributed content about the biggest fights, comebacks, and behind the scenes stories.

 PlaySource.co

-PlaySource launched in 2017, was a destination for getting involved at the ground level with upcoming indie games, both the video and tabletop variety.
-And it was much more than a site for reading news and discovering new games.
+PlaySource launched in 2017, as a destination for getting involved at the ground level with upcoming indie games, both the video and tabletop variety.
+It was much more than a site for reading news and discovering new games.
 PlaySource was all about connecting the player with the creators of new games, featuring fans' content about the game.